Echoing the Beatles song “Yesterday,” the U.S. consumer’s troubles “seemed so far away” just as of last fall.

 About the Authors

-The Consello Group is a specialized financial services advisory and strategic investing platform.
-At Consello, we advise clients for leadership, we invest capital to grow companies, and we execute for our banking clients across industries through one integrated platform.
-We also offer business development services to help companies grow and a digital currency advisory business to help companies evolve.
-Consello offers these four distinct but integrated lines of businesses all on one platform: Merchant Banking and M&A Advisory, Business Development, Investing and Digital Currency Advisory.
+The Consello Group is a financial services advisory and strategic investing platform.
+At Consello we invest capital to grow companies, and we execute for our banking clients across industries.
+We also offer business development services to help companies grow and a digital assets advisory business to help companies participate in the global digital financial services ecosystem.
+Consello offers these four distinct but integrated lines of businesses all on one platform: Investing, Digital Assets Advisory, Growth and Business Development, and Merchant Banking and M&A Advisory.